AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClaimTypeName.md

 ## `Get Identity Provider Claim Type Name Header`

-Get an Identity Provider Claim Type Name Header from an Identity Provider on a Tenant.
+Get an Identity Provider Claim Type Name Header from an identity provider on a tenant.

 ### Request